breathwork and pranayama - byron bay

 Kapalabhati

-I teach breath sessions to individuals and groups, either in-person in the Byron Bay region or surrounds, or online Australia wide.
-I teach at studios, retreats or at my clinic space in Brunswick Heads.
+I teach breath sessions to individuals and occasionally for groups, either in-person in the Byron Bay region or surrounds, or online Australia wide.
+I have also taught at events, retreats, festivals and my clinic space in Brunswick Heads.

-If you would like to book in for a session, click through to the contact form page and submit an enquiry.
+If you would like to book in for a session, contact me using the contact details listed below.